Living sacred site

 Aragon, Spain · Christianity · Sacred architectural ensemble

-Mudejar Architecture of Aragon is understood as a regional chain of churches and cathedrals where brick, tile, towers, and liturgical use still work together across multiple towns.
+Mudejar Architecture of Aragon is a regional World Heritage chain of churches, cathedrals, and towers where brick, tile, and Christian worship form a shared sacred language.

 Mudejar Architecture of Aragon exterior, Aragon, Spain.